-Your fee includes professional coaching at all skill sessions and lessons, shuttle service with event sponsor the Copper Harbor Adventure Company on Sunday, evening socials Friday and Saturday evening, lunch on Saturday and Sunday, event tshirt and giveaways.
+Your fee includes professional coaching at all skill sessions and lessons, shuttle service with event sponsor the Copper Harbor Adventure Company on Sunday, evening socials Friday and Saturday evening, lunch on Saturday and Sunday, and giveaways.
 Event kicks off on friday with group rides and evening social.

 Do you have suggestions for lodging?

 Ladies Weekend participants should plan to stay in Copper Harbor.
 A wide range of lodging is available and we encourage you to support those businesses that are donors to the Copper Harbor Trails Club.
 Visit www.copperharbortrails.org for a list of lodging options.
 Camping is available at Fort Wilkins State Park and reservations can be made via www.midnrreservations.com